 “One thing that Gen Zers themselves should do as they enter the workforce is to be self-aware of how your generation is different in your approaches and your mindset,” Ms. Eyales said.

-But they must also be wary of the fraught gap between generations in the workplace.
+But they must also be mindful of the fraught gap between generations in the workplace.
 “There’s always a tension inside the office especially when you deal with people from different generations, different backgrounds, and with different beliefs,” Ken Lerona, head of marketing and corporate communications at Entrego, a logistics solutions provider, said.

 “We have to open our minds… To me, it’s our closed minds that keep us from understanding each other and making our lives more harmonious,” he said.
 Some of the questions he suggested that people should ask to understand those around them include deceptively simple ones like “What makes you happy or sad?” and “What are your dreams and fears?”